Skip to content

 Pros

-Free forever with no hidden limits on lists or items
+Genuinely free, with no caps on lists or items

 Cons